amlynarski/chatty/README.md

 # Using schemas + types

+`yarn generate`

 Types are generated based on server and client graphql `schemas`.
-To develop project please update `codegen.yml` with correct server address -> `schema: "http://localhost:4000"`
+To develop project please update `codegen.yml` with correct server address -> `schema: "http://localhost:4000"` .
+Server must be available to generate schemas.

 # Testing